sfrod/exakat-ci/README.md

 ## 2) Gitlab CI/CD Pipeline Intergration

 1. Add this stage in your .gitlab-ci.yml file.
-Or take a look a our template-gitlab-ci.yml file.
+Or take a look at our template-gitlab-ci.yml file.
 Reports can be retrieved as artifacts at the end of the job.
 Analysis using Frameworks are in Text format named as Ext_'used Framework'_report.txt.

     ``` yaml
     stages: